cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Artifact
-      A JAR file containing Java classes and resources required to create and run an Application.
+      A JAR file containing Java classes and resources required to create and run an :term:`Application`.
 Multiple applications can be created from the same artifact.

    Stream
       The primary means of bringing data from external systems into CDAP in real time; an